takuya0206/ganttchart_generator/README.md

 In the workload columns there are two items which are “Plan” and “Actual.”
 The “Actual” does not have to do with any program.
 This is just space to make a note which allows you to look back your project after it finished.
 The role of “Plan” is a criterion of weighted average for the parents‘ tasks in the progress column, which means that parents’s progress always shows 0% unless you enter planned workload.
 Note: only parents tasks have the program of auto calculation.
 If you enter child’s workload, parents’ and (if any) grandparents’ workload and progress will be calculated.

+ - I got a system error when using sidebar...

+There is possibility that a problem related to authority has occured.
+Please try to delete browser cache.
+If you are using Google docs with more than two IDs at the same time, please use only one ID or utilize something like a secret browser which measn there is no cache.

 ## Privacy Policy